atomgalaxy/wg21-calltarget/calltarget.md

   to, so unless we "force-manufacture" one, we can't make this work.

-## Design question about pointers to virtual member functions
+## Pointers to virtual member functions

 This paper is effectively a counterpart to `std::invoke` - give me a pointer to the thing that would be invoked by this expression, so I can do it later.